 ON-SITE SUPPORT SERVICES AND ENRICHMENT OPPORTUNITIES

 The Prentice School is committed to supporting our students in the classroom and beyond.
-We have a robust support services program that includes speech and language, social-emotional thinking, educational technology, occupational therapy, a school psychologist, progress monitoring, transition counseling, after-school tutoring, before and after school extended care, parent educational workshops, and summer school and summer camp programs.
+We have a robust support services program that includes speech and language, occupational therapy, a school psychologist, progress monitoring, transition counseling, educational technology, after-school tutoring, before and after school extended care, parent educational workshops, and summer school and summer camp programs.
 Throughout the year, Prentice students participate in enrichment opportunities that strengthen learning and complement in-class instruction.
 We understand the importance of arts education for our students.
-Our music and art collaborations allow for creative expression.
+Our music and art collaborations with community professionals allow for creative expression.

 Off-site field trips and overnight camps help students make connections between what they are doing in the classroom and everyday life.
 Throughout the school year, students have the opportunity to participate in various after-school clubs.
 Students can choose from clubs like Lego Engineering, Musical Recorders, Musical Theater, Robotics and Circuitry, Soccer and more.